 I made this as a Finnish national-romantic theme with our national bird Whooper Swan (“laulujoutsen”) having our national instrument, kantele, as a wing.
 There is also a stamp with this motif I designed for a competition.

-Sprite of Spring or the Springbringer or Calÿaja (in my fictional language) is one of my most important beings and characters.
-It represents life and rebirth in the world of Springbringer.
+Sprite of Spring or the Springbringer or Calÿaja (in fictional language) represents life and rebirth in the world of Springbringer.
 It fell from space as a seed and landed on a pond of swans one ancient evening “3000 suns ago” and began to sprout.

-Here are various manifestations of this fragile beautiful flower-like being of light:
+Here are various manifestations of this fragile flower-like being of light:

 an etching aquatint: A Garden of Stars (2009), 11×25 cm